Doctor of Juridical Science

 - Have passed qualifying papers at a satisfactory level.

-In exceptional circumstances, if you have produced other evidence signifying that you poses adequate skills and knowledge to proceed with the proposed research to the satisfaction of the Postgraduate Research Committee you may be permitted to enrol in the DJS programme.
+In exceptional circumstances, if you have produced other evidence signifying that you hold adequate skills and knowledge to proceed with the proposed research to the satisfaction of the Postgraduate Research Committee you may be permitted to enrol in the DJS programme.